KQM-git/TCL/characters/anemo/jean.md

 | Duration | 10s |
 | CD | 20s |

+**Notes**
 * Cast also knocks away light enemies.
-* The **Dandelion field** deals Anemo damage to enemies crossing the border of the field.
+* The **Dandelion Field** deals Anemo damage to enemies crossing the border of the field.
+* **Dandelion Breeze** deals Field Enter/Exit DMG to enemies within its AOE on initial cast and when the duration of the **Dandelion Field** ends.
 * Heals and applies Anemo continuously to the active character inside the field cleansing debuffs.
   * The continuous swirling of auras allows elements to spread to surrounding opponents when self-afflicted with an element.
  * With precise timing, Anemo can be the aura for self-swirls occasionally.

 {% endtab %}
 {% endtabs %}